auth0/lock/README.md

 > :warning: Lock is built using React 18 from v12 onwards.
 Getting issues?
 Please [submit a bug report](https://github.com/auth0/lock/issues/new?assignees=&labels=bug+report,v12&template=report_a_bug.md&title=).

+> :warning: From v12 onwards, we no longer publish to Bower.

 ## Documentation

 - [Docs Site](https://auth0.com/docs) - explore our Docs site and learn more about Auth0.